-Building a new house is a daunting experience.
+Building a new house in Bundaberg is a daunting experience.
 Combining all the features and fittings you want into the perfect home, and doing it all on a budget, can be far from easy.

 Regardless of whether you’re building your own home or an investment property, the key factor determining all your decisions is cost.
 You want your new home to be as affordable as possible, and you don’t want to get ripped off by any dishonest builders or tradies who think they can get away with overcharging.

 A “cost per square metre rate” is a method of expressing building costs that should be used with extreme caution by both clients and contractors involved in the cost comparison and cost planning process.

 There are a number of design aspects which can unfavourably influence square meter rates, therefore giving a false impression of the cost of a building project and this can lead to serious problem for both clients and contractors.
 “You would not compare a Porsche to a Volkswagen on their cost per square metre, so why try and do it with buildings?.”

 How much does it cost to build a house per square metre?